KaranUpamanyu/grant-evaluation/readme.md

 - Computes an **Expected Utility (EU) score** for each organization based on evaluator ratings.
 - Distributes total available funds proportionally based on EU scores.
-- Caps grant amounts at the requested amount to prevent overfunding.
+- Caps grants at the requested amount to prevent overfunding.

 The final grant allocations are saved in `grant_allocation.csv`.

 ## Theory Behind the Allocation

 Grants are allocated using a weighted evaluation system, where:

 - Evaluators rate organizations on **impact**, **feasibility**, and **cost-effectiveness**.
 - Evaluators also rate their **confidence** in these scores.
 - A **weighted sum** is calculated, with weights:
-- - Impact: 40%
+  - Impact: 40%
-- - Feasibility: 30%
+  - Feasibility: 30%
-- - Cost-effectiveness: 30%
+  - Cost-effectiveness: 30%
 - Scores are **adjusted for evaluator confidence**, so confident evaluators have more influence on EU scores.
 - The total available funds are **distributed proportionally** based on the **EU scores**.
 - A **cap is applied** to ensure no organization receives more than it requested.

-This method ensuring the most deserving organizations receive funding while preventing excessive allocation.
+This method ensures that organizations with the highest evaluated utility receive funding while preventing excessive allocation.